eManPrague/frui.ts/packages/validation/README.md

 # `@frui.ts/validation`

-Validation is based on the idea that validation of a particular property of an entity (ie., the result of validation as a list of validation errors) can be handled as a computed value referring to the property and applying validation rules.
-Validator is thus just a factory that is able to generate such computed properties based on validation rules.
+Validation is based on the idea that validation of a particular property of an entity (i.e., the result of validation as a list of validation errors) can be handled as a computed value referring to the property and applying validation rules.
+Validator is thus just a factory that can generate such computed properties based on validation rules.

-A validator not only maintains validation errors, but also information if the errors should be displayed to the user (the `isErrorsVisible` property).
+A validator maintains not only validation errors, but also information if the errors should be displayed to the user (the `isErrorsVisible` property).
 For example, you don't want to display validation errors when creating a new entity until the user clicks Save for the first time.
 You can set the `isErrorsVisible` property when instantiating / attaching a validator or anytime later.
 The visibility is also turned on when `validate()` is called for the first time.

 ## AutomaticEntityValidator